JimBlizzard/hac-iac/arm-templates/readme.md

 - Understanding ARM resource IDs: <https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/template-functions-resource#resourceid>

 Rather than puzzling through all the JSON needed to create the network security group, subnet, etc, I used to the portal to create the resources and downloaded the template.
 Then I deleted the resource group and deployed it from a bash shell using the Azure CLI.

+The ARM template downloaded from the portal contains an extra (and seemingly redundant) definition for the NSG security rules as an indepentent type at the resource root level.
+The security rules are embedded in the type definition for the NSG itself.
+I deleted the "independent" security rule definitions, leaving the defintions embedded in the NSG, and the template deployed the entire resource group successfully.

+I've included both the modified template (template.json) and the original template that I downloaded from the portal (templateFromPortal.json) for reference.